alherit/kd-switch-cpp/README.md

 [ArXiv version](https://arxiv.org/abs/1901.07662)

-This version runs about 70X faster than our pure Python recursive implementation https://github.com/alherit/kd-switch.
+This version runs about 70X faster than the pure Python recursive implementation https://github.com/alherit/kd-switch.

 This C++ implementation is also accessible from Python using the provided bindings.